xmatters/xm-labs-remedy-helix-onprem-ondemand/README.md

 # Pre-Requisites
 * Version 19.08 or later of Remedy (On-Premise or On-Demand) or Helix (On-Demand)
+* Note, this integration version includes support for version 19.02 which POSTs to xMatters using SOAP/XML
 * Account in Remedy or Helix
 * xMatters account - If you don't have one, [get one](https://www.xmatters.com)!

 # Files
-[BMCRemedyandHelixIncident70.zip](BMCRemedyandHelixIncident70.zip) - download this Workflow to get started
+[BMCRemedyandHelixIncident70.zip](BMCRemedyandHelixIncident71.zip) - download this Workflow to get started
 [BMCRemedyHelix_defn.zip](BMCRemedyHelix_defn.zip) - download this zip file containing the BMC Remedy/Helix workflow definition files

 # How it works